timarkh/tsakorpus/docs/pipeline.md

     * If you are setting up the corpus for the first time, you set up apache/nginx/... configuration files so that some URL would resolve to your corpus and switch it on.

-    * You reload apache/nginx, wait a little and check if th search works.
+    * You reload apache/nginx, wait a little and check if the search works.

 ### Source files
 In order to be available for search, your corpus has to be uploaded to the elasticsearch database, which is done by the indexator.
 The corpus passed to the indexator should consist of a number of JSON documents or gzipped JSON documents.
 Each of the documents contains a dictionary with the metadata for that document and an array of sentences (or sentence-like segments, such as ELAN/EXMARaLDA aligned segments) with annotation.
 It is not possible to have documents without sentence segmentation because the sentence is the basic search unit: when you search for contexts that contain some words, you get a list of sentences as a result.
 You can find the detailed specification of the JSON format used by tsakorpus in input_format.md.